 #6 VM Disk Read/Write IOPS and Throughput

 The most common yet accurate indicators of virtual disk health are disk throughput and disk IOPS.
+These are key VMware performance metrics to continually monitor.
 The level of throughput a virtual disk can deliver and the number of read/write operations it can support in one second determines how quickly the virtual disk can process commands or I/O requests.
 If a virtual disk is not sized with adequate throughput or I/O processing power, the VM using that virtual disk and the applications operating on that VM will experience significant slowness.
 Moreover, if a VM/application sends more throughput than its virtual disk is configured to support, it increases the pressure on vCPU and virtual memory of that VM.
 This in turn can cause the VM to suck more physical CPU and memory, thereby causing other VMs to contend for limited physical resources.
 This can result in a degradation in the performance of other VMs as well.
 To preempt such adversities, administrators should closely monitor throughput and IOPS on each virtual disk, time-correlate these values with CPU and memory usage, and proactively determine if the storage must be resized.

 #7 Datastore Capacity Usage and Availability